sjmikler/pytorch-symbolic/docs/quick_start.md

 This function just prints whatever is passed to it and returns it.

-An equivalent `nn.Module` can use this function directly:
+An equivalent `torch.nn.Module` can use this function directly:

 ```py
 class CustomModule(nn.Module):